Mouse Nuts Mattered To Tesla's Q3 Profitability

 Over at insideevs.com, George Bower, who is far more knowledgeable about the automobile design and production process than I am, has since written an informed article comparing the Chevy Bolt and Tesla Model 3 timelines.

-I commend it to you for its detailed description of the testing process and its comparative timelines.
+I recommend the article to you for its detailed description of the testing process and its comparative timelines.

 As a further note, some of my critics have described my two recent articles on the Model 3 as arguing that the Chevy Bolt is a Tesla killer.